MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What are the special __str__ and __repr__ methods and how to use them</summary>
 <br>

->The special `str` and `repr` methods are used to define how an object should be represented as a string. `str` is meant to return a human-readable representation of the object, while `repr` should return a string representation that could be used to recreate the object.
+>The `__str__` and `__repr__` methods are special methods in Python that are used to define a string representation of an object.
+The `__str__` method is used to return a human-readable string representation of an object, while the `__repr__` method is used to return a string that can be used to recreate the object.
 </details>
 <details>
 <summary>What is the difference between __str__ and __repr__</summary>
 <br>

->The difference between `str` and `repr` is that `str` is meant to be a readable representation of the object for the user, while `repr` is meant to be an unambiguous representation of the object for debugging and development purposes.
+>The `__str__` is a special method in Python that is used to define a human-readable string representation of an object.
+It is intended to be used as a string representation that could be used by end-users to understand what the object represents.
+The `__repr__` is also a special method in Python that defines a string representation of an object, but it is intended to be a complete and unambiguous representation of the object.
+The goal is to provide a string representation that could be used to recreate an equivalent object.
 </details>
 <details>
 <summary>What is a class attribute</summary>